Microservice communication: Orchestration vs. choreography

 To put this into perspective: building a notification system capable of handling millions of messages per day might require a team of engineers, months of development time, and ongoing compliance updates for regulations like GDPR or ISO.
-On the other hand, buying middleware typically reduces implementation time by 70-80%, freeing up resources for product innovation.
+Buying middleware can reduce implementation time by 70–80%, freeing resources for product innovation.

 Choreography in microservices: A deeper dive